 Coming in at $300, IWC’s Portofino Chronograph is the cheapest watch on this list, but it’s certainly not out of place.

 With the lifestyle of the Italian Riviera clearly at the forefront of the design of this particular watch, this sumptuous piece will look at home on any wrist thanks to its stunning gold case, and its smooth alligator strap.
 Solid gold is featured throughout, making the Portofino Chronograph a fantastic option, particularly as it’s a relative bargain.

 At the other end of the scale due to its $50'460 price tag, Patek Philippe’s Golden Ellipse watch is a truly beautiful creation.
 Not affordable for all, this creation illustrates the diversity in terms of the range of Swiss watches people are buying.

 Some shoppers search for a good quality bargain, while others search for a costly watch that will make a statement.
 The Golden Eclipse certainly fits the bill in that regard, with this 1968 model being given a modern facelift thanks to the addition of its eye-catching blue dial and band with a platinum case.
 Truly stunning.

 The Longines Spirit costs around $3'100 at the time of writing, as this aviation-inspired watch offers a beautiful design alongside an array of impressive modern-day features.
-For the cost, you’re certainly getting a watch suitable for any occasion, although its brown colour isn’t suitable with every suit or shirt.
+For the cost, you’re certainly getting a watch suitable for any occasion, although its brown color isn’t suitable with every suit or shirt.